Universal Camouflage Pattern

 – (dugas.ppt slides 7, 14,15, 19)) The winning Desert Brush pattern was not used as the final Universal pattern.
 Instead, U.S. Army leadership utilized pixelated patterns of Canadian CADPAT and U.S. Marine Corps MARPAT, then recolored them based on three universal colors developed in the Army's 2002 to 2004 tests, to be called UCP with significantly less disruptive capability than either of its prior familial patterns.
 The final UCP was then adopted without field testing against other patterns.

 Soldiers serving in Iraq and Afghanistan questioned the UCP's effectiveness as a concealment method.
 Some felt that it was endangering their missions and their lives.
 In response, the U.S. Army conducted several studies to find a modification or replacement for the standard issue pattern.
 In July 2014, the Army announced that Operational Camouflage Pattern would replace all UCP-patterned ACU uniforms by the end of September 2019.
 However, UCP remains in service in limited capacities, such as on some cold weather overgear and older body armor.

 Selection

-In May 2001 to June 2004, the United States Army's Universal Camouflage For The Future Warrior trials was a uniform camouflage enhancement program, first to make environment-specific patterns, and later to make a pattern that would mask the wearer in all environments.
-The disadvantage of an all-in-one pattern is that it must account for too many factors at once, such as amount of visual clutter (disruptiveness–Woodland dark and high contrast, dense foliage branches, Desert sparse, bright and low contrast terrain and Urban close-range geometric straight-edge terrain of buildings and houses), and at nighttime specifically, high reflectance variation when viewed through night vision devices (Woodland environment's leaves extremely high reflectance versus Desert's grains of sand and rocks' lower reflectance).
+From May 2001 to June 2004, the U.S. Army universal camouflage trials were held, first to test terrain-specific patterns for woodland, desert, urban and desert urban environments, and later to develop a pattern that would mask the wearer in all environments.